 Start Delay submenu: Start Delay can be set from 0 to 300 seconds (default = 0).
 (Enter 1 or more to enable.)
 This function is bypassed during a manual start/stop sequence.

 Stop Delay submenu: Stop Delay can be set from 0 to 600 seconds (default = 0).
+(Enter 1 or more to enable.)
 This function is bypassed during a manual start/stop sequence and engine shutdown faults.